 Take a deep breath, and resist the urge to try every half-baked idea you can think of.
 To solve the problem, you must first diagnose what went wrong.
-If your not up to the task then now is the best time to call a professional hard drive recovery service.
+If your not up to the task then now is the best time to call a professional data recovery HDD expert.

 1. Identify Your Failure Mode

 There are many ways to kill a Hard Drive.
 Most failures, however, fall into one of a few categories.
 The most important factor in classifying yours is determining whether it was logical, physical or firmware-related.

 Logical failures involve problems where the hardware is still functional, but software mistakes, improper writing, bad formatting or other errors have messed up the information.
 The data is still there unless you take further actions that erase or overwrite it, so it’s important to choose a smart recovery option.

 Physical Hard Drive Failure